Ara940/ara940.github.io/_posts/2023-12-05-dyffusion.md

 <img class="img-fluid rounded" src="{{ site.baseurl }}/assets/img/2023-12-dyffusion/results-table-spring-mesh.png" width="95%">
 <figcaption style="text-align: center; margin-top: 10px; margin-bottom: 10px">
 Spring Mesh results.
 Both methods are trained on a horizon of $h = 134$ timesteps and evaluated how well they forecast the full test trajectories of 804 steps.
+For CRPS and MSE, lower is better.
+For SSR, closer to 1 is better.
+Numbers are averaged out over the evaluation horizon.
 </figcaption>
 </div>